Nima (device)

 Nima is a portable food sensor designed to enable individuals with food allergies and sensitivities to test their food for specific proteins.
 Nima created and leads the category of consumer food testers.

-The first product, a gluten sensor, was released in for general availability in February 2017.
+The first product, a gluten sensor, was released for general availability in February 2017.
 The second product, a peanut sensor, was released for general availability in September 2018.
 Nima caters to people who have food sensitivities and food allergies, and require additional data before making a decision at mealtime.